Secure Element vs Open Source Wallets: Which Security Model Actually Protects You?

 Which One Should You Choose?

-The honest answer is that you should choose based on your threat model, not on brand tribalism.
+The honest answer is that the right hardware wallet depends on your threat model, not on which specification sounds most impressive in a comparison table.

 What Secure Element vs Open Source Does Not Settle